eejlny/SGRACEx1/README.md

 This represents the execution time of the model in hardware from inputs to final classification.
 The other times reported refer to python execution time that are not hardware accelerated.

-Higher performance is possible with multithreaded configurations with up to 4 threads possible in Zynq device.
-The design is compatible with Versal/Alveo boards although further optimization work will be needed.
-The sgrace compiler is critical to ease the implementation of more complex models such as graph-transformers etc with the accelerator.
-Current work is targeting how to extend the framework to these layer types.
+Higher performance is possible with multithreaded configurations with up to 4 threads possible in a Zynq ultrascale device.
+The design is compatible with Versal/Alveo boards although HBM/BRAM optimizations could be needed for these devices.

+The sgrace compiler is critical to facilitate the implementation of more complex models such as graph-transformers etc with the accelerator.
+Current work is targeting how to extend the framework to these layer types and how to obtain quantization parameters automatically.

 Contact as if you want to know more and explore possible collaborations (jose.nunez.yanez@upm.es).